foospidy/HoneyPy/README.md

 note: HoneyPy has primarily been tested and run on Debian with Python 2.7.9.

+*Pull Requests are welcome!* If you would like to create new plugins or improve existing plugins, please do.

 #### Usage
 **You should not run HoneyPy as root!** It is recommended to use a dedicated account to run under.
 HoneyPy is developed and run on Debain.
 There's no reason why it should not work on other Linux/Unix flavors as long as all Python dependencies are installed.